-Hobbies and Interests to Put on a Resume
+About Hobbies and Interests Resume Section

 A lot of jobseekers disregard the small details, such as hobbies and interests in their resumes.
 They limit themselves to generic phrases just to fill in space on the CV and they might be passing by a wonderful opportunity where their hobbies might play a huge role.
 We have created a detailed guide to help you grab the employer’s interest with your activities and how to complete the hobbies and interests section.

 Make the best of the hobbies and interests section on resume